 A SIP trunk/ line is IP-based, meaning they can operate on existing data networks using data cloud options.
 They can be scalable and offer as many lines as needed.

 Technology has advanced exponentially in the last 20 years, leading us to today: 2020.
-With multiple high-speed internet connections available, integrations of phones, computers and other devices, for the most part – VoIP and unified communications have taken over.
+With multiple high-speed internet connections available, integrations of phones, computers and other devices, for the most part – SIP trunk services and unified communications have taken over.

 Both businesses and individuals have embraced the benefits of IP telephony – from families keeping in contact from different countries, to businesses communicating with their remote offices via PBX as if they were in the same building.

-Many companies (and residential areas) are deciding to make the switch and replace all traditional PSTN networks with VoIP and this trend doesn’t appear to be ending any time soon.
+Many companies (and residential areas) are deciding to make the switch and replace all traditional PSTN phone lines with SIP based phone systems and this trend doesn’t appear to be ending any time soon.
 In the USA, over a quarter of households surveyed no longer even used landlines and ISPs are taking advantage of this fact, with many of them offering voice and data services bundled with their internet services.